-In compliance with the State of Oregon Local Budget Law, the Tualatin Hills Park & Recreation District adopted budget, for the year beginning July 1, 2015 and ending June 30, 2016 is presented as adopted by the district's Board of Directors.
-As prepared, proposed and adopted by the budget committee, and adopted by Board of Directors, the adopted budget is intended to serve as:
+In compliance with the State of Oregon Local Budget Law, the Tualatin Hills Park & Recreation District approved budget, for the year beginning July 1, 2015 and ending June 30, 2016 is submitted for your adoption.
+As prepared, proposed and approved by the budget committee, the budget is intended to serve as:

-- 1. A financial plan for the next fiscal year (2015/16), outlining the forecasted expenditure requirements and the adopted means for financing these requirements. - 2.
+- A financial plan for the next fiscal year (2015/16), outlining the forecasted expenditure requirements and the approved means for financing these requirements. - 2.
 An operational plan for the use and deployment of personnel, materials and services and other resources during the 2015/16 fiscal year. - 3.
 An operations guide for programs and department goals and objectives.